When to Show a Suggestion? Integrating Human Feedback in AI-Assisted Programming: Theoretical Formulation of Suggestion Utility

 \textbf{Programmer Model.} At a given time instance time during a session, \coderec extracts a prompt $P$ from the code file $X$ and generates a code suggestion $S$.
-If this suggestion is shown, we assume the programmer spends an expected time $\E[\mathrm{verification}|X,S,\phi]$ to verify it and follows a probability law $\bP(A=\textrm{accept}|X,S,\phi)$ to accept suggestions.
+If this suggestion is shown, we assume the programmer spends an expected time $\E[\mathrm{verification}|X,S,\phi]$ to verify it and accepts the suggestion with probability $\bP(A=\textrm{accept}|X,S,\phi)$.
 Once a suggestion is accepted, the programmer may further edit the suggestion with expected time $\E[\mathrm{editing}|X,S,\phi,A=\mathrm{accept}]$ to achieve their task.
-On the other hand, suppose the programmer rejects the suggestion, then they would have to spend time writing code that achieves their task and this is denoted by $\E[\mathrm{writing}|X,S, A=\mathrm{reject}]$.
-Thus the total time that showing a suggestion incurs is denoted as $\E[\mathrm{S \ shown}|X,S,\phi]$ is:
+On the other hand, if the programmer rejects the suggestion, they would have to spend time writing code that achieves their task, denoted by $\E[\mathrm{writing}|X,S, A=\mathrm{reject}]$.
+Thus, the total time incurred with showing a suggestion, denoted as $\E[\mathrm{S \ shown}|X,S,\phi]$, is:

-While editing and writing, \coderec may further make more suggestions thus the editing time and writing time should include interactions with future suggestions.
-Now on the other hand, if the suggestion is \emph{not} shown, the programmer will spend time $\E[\mathrm{writing}|X]$ writing code for their task.

-\textbf{Factoring in Latency.} We also need to factor in latency $\tau$ time cost to compute a suggestion once we decide to create a suggestion.
-Latency is only experienced by the programmer if they expect a suggestion and are waiting for it, which would be reflected in their latent state $\phi$.
-If the programmer is expecting a suggestion, we should add a time $\tau$ for latency to the total time when we show a suggestion, otherwise, the programmer continues to write code not expecting a suggestion.
+While editing and writing, \coderec may further make more suggestions; thus, the editing time and writing time should include interactions with future suggestions.
+Now, on the other hand, if the suggestion is \emph{not} shown, the programmer will spend time $\E[\mathrm{writing}|X]$ writing code for their task.
+We also need to factor in latency, the time cost $\tau$ to compute a suggestion once we decide to create a suggestion.
+Latency is only experienced by the programmer if their latent state $\phi$ includes expecting a suggestion and waiting for it.
+If the programmer is expecting a suggestion, we should add $\tau$ to the total time when we show a suggestion; otherwise, the programmer continues to write code not expecting a suggestion.

-We now define the notion of suggestion utility, which is a numeric value that indicates the change in programmers coding time due to showing the suggestion. \begin{definition}[Suggestion Utility] The time impact $\delta$, denoted as the \emph{suggestion utility}, of showing $S$ versus not showing is defined as:
+We now define suggestion utility, a value that indicates the change in programmers' coding time due to showing the suggestion. \begin{definition}[Suggestion Utility] The time impact $\delta$, denoted as the \emph{suggestion utility}, of showing $S$ versus not showing is defined as: